Characterizing Positively Invariant Sets: Inductive and Topological Methods: Preliminaries

 \begin{remark} Applying Nagumo's theorem in practice becomes problematic when the boundary of $S$ is not smooth, e.g. when the set \mbox{$\{ x \in \mathbb{R}^n \mid g(x)=0 \}$} contains \emph{singularities} (points $x$ where the gradient vanishes, i.e. $\nabla g(x)=0$); these issues have been explored by~\cite{DBLP:conf/fsttcs/TalyT09}.
-In order to apply the theorem more generally to sets that are intersections of sub-level sets, i.e. \mbox{$\{ x \in \mathbb{R}^n \mid g_i(x) \leq 0,~i=1,\dots,k \}$}, one likewise needs to be very careful;~\cite[Ch.
+In order to apply the theorem more generally to sets that are intersections of sub-level sets, i.e. \mbox{$\{ x \in \mathbb{R}^n \mid g_i(x) \leq 0,~i=1,\dots,k \}$}, one likewise needs to be very careful.
+The concept of \emph{practical sets} was introduced specifically to deal with these issues~\citep[see][Ch.
 4, Def.
-4.9]{BlanchiniMiani2008} introduced so-called \emph{practical sets} expressly to deal with these issues. \end{remark}
+4.9]{BlanchiniMiani2008}. \end{remark}

 In the following sections we will be concerned with characterizations of positive invariance that are of a very different nature to that of Nagumo's result (which provides a characterization only for closed sets obtained using the tools of real analysis and is without effective computational means of applying it).
-We begin with a characterization based on the principle of real induction, which may be effectively applied using tools from commutative algebra and real algebraic geometry.
+As we shall see, these alternative characterizations can be effectively applied using tools from commutative algebra and real algebraic geometry.